vronskyvitaly/vronskyvitaly/README.md

 - Knowledge of modern web development and design standards.

 🏗️ **Current Project:**
-In a team of three developers, we are developing an online store using the Next(14) framework and the Redux Toolkit state manager.
-I am involved in prototyping applications and UI components in Figma and front-end and back-end development.
+In a team of three developers and one designer, we are developing an online store using the Next(14) framework and the Redux Toolkit state manager.
+I do prototyping of applications and UI components in Figma, as well as front-end and back-end development.

 🔗 **Connect with Me:**
 - 📧 Email: [vronskyvitaly@mail.ru](mailto:vronskyvitaly@mail.ru)